rjshvjy/puvi/.dev-index/code_usage_report.md

   - trace_batch in puvi-backend/puvi-backend-main/modules/sku_outbound.py
   - ... and 20 more

+### data
+- Used by modules: tm_main
+- Files: 1
+- Functions using this table:
+  - edit_record in puvi-backend/puvi-backend-main/transaction_management/tm_main.py

 ### database
-- Used by modules: masters_crud, system_config, blending, masters_common, cost_management, traceability, sku_production, material_writeoff
+- Used by modules: blending, traceability, sku_production, masters_crud, system_config, masters_common, cost_management, material_writeoff
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py